thisismyrobot/agenda-printer/README.md

 There are a number of problems this project solved for me (I've been using it for more than 6 months now):

- - Never remembering to do intermittent important tasks (when did you last remember to check the smoke alarm batteries?!): Tasks like the this and cleaning the AC filters etc are now in my calendar on a reoccurring schedule.
+ - Never remembering to do intermittent important tasks (when did you last remember to check the smoke alarm batteries?!): Tasks like the this and cleaning the AC filters etc are now in my calendar on a reoccurring schedule, and I can forget about them knowing they will just happen.
  - Tracking task progress: This is obvious, but I can fill in the boxes diagonally as a I progress them.
  - Always on a screen: I do like having breaks from screens, and I can do so without losing track of what's planned for a day.
+Ducking back to the list and filling in a square is a much nicer and lower friction experience than using an app.
  - Planning too many tasks in a single day, so you don't finish them: Fortnightly reviews of my calendar makes this near impossible to achieve.
  - Feeling overwhelmed by a structured future or full calendar: the fortnightly reviews achieve this in two ways.
-Firstly, I only see a complete overview each fortnight.
+Firstly, I only see a complete overview each fortnight, not each day (although any agenda notification would achieve this).
 Secondly, if during a review I feel over-scheduled, that's a reflection of my commitments and I need to say no more often.
 The daily print-out also focusses me on that single day, and I can ignore the rest of the things that might be coming up.
  - Tasks never moving off a "TODO" list because you haven't assigned them a block of your future: With every task being assigned a day (and sometimes even a time) I am explicitly making them part of my future use of time.
+In reality, that means I commit to less, but actually complete a higher percentage of those commitments, achieving more overall.
  - Tracking dynamic goals (i.e. running 100m further each week): The dynamic tasks service allows you to put simple events in calendar - e.g. "exercise" - and to have them re-written to follow a goal or plan.

 ## Disclaimer